JosieOnGit/Luniks/Historic Events/Reaching Lúniks/E-Mails.md

 Stefan,

-I write this message to inform you about the findings of the OTL-5's probe regarding her research on Skádia and Deónia.
+I write this message to inform you about the findings of the OTL-4 satellite regarding her research on Skádia and Deónia.
 As the both of us know, our main focus is plotting out the discovery and pining down the habitable areas on the remaining two continents, now that Ubunia and Vestia are already filled to the brim.
 However, I must halt you on this.
 I'll explain.

 Last night, at 21:33, the team at Lappland discovered that Deónia of home to an enormous amount of vital forests at the equator, that are believed to have the same impact that the Amazon rainforests in South-America have to our own planet.
 We also are aware of the effects that it will have once these forests are interrupted.
 We don't know anything about the wildlife on Deónia nor Skádia either, because we have not iterated ELL-3 just yet, and this will probably be shelved while Starship One prepares for launch too.
 Our priorities are currently shifting towards preparing our settlement mission, too, which means that further data regarding the planet will be limited.